smart-data-models/dataModel.Agrifood/AgriCrop/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.Agrifood/blob/master/AgriCrop/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **This entity contains a harmonised description of a generic crop.
 This entity is primarily associated with the agricultural vertical and related IoT applications.**
-version: 0.0.1
+version: 0.0.4

 ## List of properties

 - `agroVocConcept`: The link with the defined concept into the AgroVoc vocabulary  - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `harvestingInterval`: A list of the recommended harvesting interval date(s) for this crop.
 Specified using ISO8601 repeating date intervals: <br/><br/>**interval, description**<br/><br/>Where **interval** is in the form of **start date/end date**<br/><br/>--MM-DD/--MM-DD<br/><br/>Meaning repeat each year from this start date to this end date.  - `hasAgriFertiliser`: Reference to the recommended types of fertiliser suitable for growing this crop.  - `hasAgriPest`: Reference to the pests known to attack this crop  - `hasAgriSoil`: Reference to the recommended types of soil suitable for growing this crop.  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `plantingFrom`: A list of the recommended planting interval date(s) for this crop.
 Specified using ISO8601 repeating date intervals: <br/><br/>**interval, description**<br/><br/>Where **interval** is in the form of **start date/end date**<br/><br/>--MM-DD/--MM-DD<br/><br/>Meaning repeat each year from this start date to this end date.  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type. it has to be AgriCrop  - `wateringFrequency`: A description of the recommended watering schedule.
-A choice from an enumerated list.
-One of: **daily, weekly, biweekly, monthly, onDemand, other**.
-Enum:'daily, weekly, biweekly, monthly, onDemand,    other'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type. it has to be AgriCrop
 Required properties
 - `id`  - `name`  - `type`
 This entity is primarily associated with the agricultural vertical and related IoT applications.